 Additionally, the identification and isolation of confirmed cases and contact tracing should be conducted to identify and quarantine all COVID-19 cases within 2-3 days and appropriate supportive treatment should be provided for all confirmed isolated cases.

-Furthermore, community practices should be oriented towards adopting hand washing, sneezing and coughing etiquette, limiting the number of visits at essential services (such as health facilities and grocery stores) as well as making appropriate structural adjustment to allow two-metre distancing.
+Furthermore, community practices should be oriented towards adopting hand washing, sneezing, and coughing etiquette, limiting the number of visits at essential services (such as health facilities and grocery stores) as well as making appropriate structural adjustment to allow two-meter distancing.